Lempa, Cyprus

 Lempa appears to have been occupied for most of the human history of Cyprus, and much later archaeological remains, including pottery fragments and coins from the Mediaeval period have been found there.

-In 1958, after the intercommunal fights, the majority of Lempa villagers had to flee to Afania Village.
-And in 1959 the Lempa villagers has returned their houses right before the British Colonial Government agreed to establish Cyprus Republic.
+In 1958, after the intercommunal fights, the majority of Lempa villagers had to flee to Afania.
+And in 1959 the Lempa villagers returned their houses right before the British Colonial Government agreed to establish the Republic of Cyprus.

-In more recent times, Lempa was until 1963 a Turkish village, but following intercommunal violence on 2 January 1964 the Turkish population abandoned Lempa and settled in Paphos town.
-Following the Turkish invasion of Cyprus in 1974, the Turkish population moved to the north of Cyprus to primary Morphou, North Nicosia, Famagusta and Kyrenia and the village was fully abandoned except for a small number of Greek refugees.
+Until 1963 Lempa was a Turkish village, but following intercommunal violence on 2 January 1964 the Turkish population abandoned Lempa and settled in Paphos.
+Following the Turkish invasion of Cyprus in 1974, the Turkish population moved to the north of Cyprus, primarily Morphou, North Nicosia, Famagusta and Kyrenia and the village was fully abandoned except for a small number of Greek refugees.
 It was then resettled by displaced Greek Cypriots from the north.

 In 1981, Lempa became home to the Cyprus College of Art.
-Under the leadership of the Cypriot artist Stass Paraskos, the College renovated the former school building for use as artists' studios.
+Under the leadership of the Cypriot artist Stass Paraskos, the college renovated the former school building for use as artists' studios.
 The first artist to use the building was the British painter Euan Uglow.
-Following the College a number of other artists have moved into the village which has since become an internationally known artists' colony.
+Following the college a number of other artists moved into the village which has since become an internationally known art colony.

-As a consequence of the artists, archaeologists and art college in Lempa the Government of Cyprus announced in 2008 that the village was to receive major funding to become a 'Cultural Village'.
+In 2008, as a consequence of the artists, archaeologists and art college in Lempa the Government of Cyprus announced that the village would receive major funding to become a 'cultural village'.
 This project would see improvements to the facilities of both the archaeological site and college, and new facilities for visitors to Lempa.
-However this has proven controversial as to date the Cypriot government has not started on the development.
+However this proved controversial as it took the Cypriot government fifteen years to start work on the development and since its completion the Government of Cyprus has decided that Stass Paraskos's Cyprus College of Art is no longer to be allowed to use the site.